What Is the Holistic Wellness Triangle?

 Mind, body, and spirit wellness

 Some social, mental, and physical wellness triangle models lump the spiritual side of health in with the social component.
-However, rather than place the spirit component within the social side of the triangle, the mind, body, and spirit model emphasizes the spiritual.
+However, rather than placing the spirit component within the social side of the triangle, the mind, body, and spirit model emphasizes the spiritual.

 A key component of spiritual wellness is feeling like you have a purpose in life and being connected to a higher power, as well as with others.
 It also has to do with your beliefs and values and how you put them into action.
 Thus, this perspective often incorporates the concepts of chakras and yin and yang.
 Chakras in the body are said to be “areas of physical manifestation of the spiritual realm.”
 It is also believed that the mind is positioned between yin and yang because it fits into both spirit and physical realms.2